 TCPView - Portable Endpoint Process Monitor

-TCPView is a powerful yet easy-to-use network monitoring application that displays all open TCP and UDP connections on your system in real time.
-It maps active network endpoints to running processes, giving users deep visibility into how software interacts with the network.
+TCPView is a powerful yet easy to use network monitoring application that displays all open TCP and UDP connections in real time.
+It maps active network endpoints directly to running processes, giving users clear visibility into how applications communicate across local and remote networks.

 Key Features

-• Detailed Endpoint Info: For each connection, you can see the local and remote IP addresses, port numbers, protocol type, connection state (such as ESTABLISHED or LISTENING), and the associated process ID (PID).
+• Detailed Endpoint Information: Displays local and remote IP addresses, port numbers, protocol type, connection state (ESTABLISHED, LISTENING, TIME_WAIT), and associated process ID (PID).

-• Color-Coded Interface: It uses visual cues to highlight different connection states—helping you distinguish between new, closed, or listening connections at a glance.
+• Color-Coded Interface: Visual indicators help identify new, closed, and listening connections at a glance.

-• Terminate Connections: Right click any connection to end it or close the associated process directly from the interface.
+• Terminate Connections: Right click any connection to close it or terminate the associated process.

 Why Use TCPView?